 All enhanced by the tremendous sound of a Paranoid solo.
 Some things are just priceless.

-You might be surprised to hear, but items like partially used cleaning supplies are in pretty high demand, especially in poverty-stricken areas.
+You might be surprised to hear, that items like partially used cleaning supplies are in pretty high demand, especially in poverty-stricken areas.

-These things are sold in lots, and that’s really evident in things like tide pods, paper towels or even baby formulas.
+These things are sold in lots, and that’s really evident in things like tide pods, paper towels, used tires, used prom dresses, or even baby formulas.
 Sure, most of those things are only sold for about $1 per item, but if you put a bunch of stuff together as a package, you can then sell it for about $15.

 The only thing that’s holding you back is your own imagination and opportunity.
 I’ve seen people bundle up packages including jewelry, damaged watches, and even books, and keep selling it repeatedly.